alantavares1/MB5370-Programming/R4MarineScience2/README.md

 ## A repo with code and data for Techniques in Marine Science 1 (MB5370) - R for Marine Science
 #  Programming Fundamentals

 This repository contains coursework, exercises, and scripts completed for the MB5370 Programming Fundamentals unit, covering core R programming concepts, data wrangling, and applied marine science workflows.
+Although R4MarineScience appears again in the next module of work it is named so in this repository because it was accidently pushed while in an incorrect file path.

 ## Contents